A Large-Scale Characterization of How Readers Browse Wikipedia: Introduction

 \section{Introduction}

-\textit{Homo sapiens} is a born knowledge seeker.
-Many of the most consequential evolutionary, cultural, and technological advances in humans have related to enhancing their ability to find, ingest, process, and transfer knowledge, from the evolution of bipedalism, large brains, and language to the invention of writing, telecommunication, and the Web.
-Given the central importance of knowledge seeking to human nature---captured by the very name \textit{Homo sapiens} and epitomized by the view of humans as \textit{informavores} \cite{machlup1983study}---, understanding how humans seek information is of key significance across disciplines, in the basic as well as the applied sciences.
+Evolution has optimized humans for information seeking, and humans have in turn optimized the world around them to facilitate access to information.
+Many of the most consequential evolutionary, cultural, and technological advances in humans---from the development of language and writing systems to modern telecommunication---have enhanced their ability to find, ingest, process, and transfer information.
+Given the central importance of information seeking to human nature---epitomized by the view of humans as informavores \cite{machlup1983study}---, understanding the dynamics of how humans seek information and engage with knowledge is of key significance across disciplines, both in the basic and applied sciences.
 In the basic sciences, biologists, psychologists, anthropologists, among others, stand to gain fundamental insights into how humans function, whereas in the applied sciences, such insights can enable the design of more effective tools and information environments, such that humans can more readily find relevant knowledge in an ever-surging flood of information.